mrkazawa/border-chain/README.md

 #### Running the `service` ####

 After the `gateway` and `device` complete their authentications, we can continue to grant endpoint access to other entities.
-In this example, the `owner` allow IoT `service` to access his domain through the `gateway`.
+In this example, the `owner` allows IoT `service` to access his domain through the `gateway`.
 Therefore, the `gateway` will act as an authorization server while the `service` will request access to the `gateway`.
 The `service` constructs a secure channel with the `gateway` before accessing the resource.
-Once the channel is established, it can start requesting for a resource using encrypted messages.
+Once the channel is established, it can start asking resources using encrypted messages.

 ```console
 vagrant@actor7:~$ cd ~/src